What does Religious Affiliation mean?

 Most of them mention it on their website, and you can further read about it in brochures.
 Colleges which are religiously oriented, mention it on their website so that the students aiming to join this college are clear about where they are coming to, and what norms they need to follow.

-The college you decide to seek admission into plays a major role in developing your personality.
+The college you decide to seek admission to plays a major role in developing your personality.
 Hence it is of utmost importance that you choose one of your kind.

 Following are the points to be considered if you are pondering over whether to join a religion-affiliated college or not.
 All these criterions vary from one institute to another.